One frequently asked question is: "What type of device should I get for my student?"

 I want to buy a Windows laptop, what would you recommend?

-Best Buy currently has a helpful tool that will help recommend devices to you based on need, budget, and OS.
+Best Buy currently has a helpful tool that recommends devices based on your needs, budget, and OS.
 You can find that link here.

 Are Chromebooks ok to purchase?